-Tommy faces responsiblity when Dil, his new baby brother is born.
+Tommy Pickles (Elizabeth Daily) faces responsiblity when Dylan Pickles (Tara Strong), his new baby brother is born.
 As with all newborns, the child becomes a bane to Tommy and the rest of his gang.
-Even Phil and Lil don't like them.
-So they decide to return Dil to where he came from, the hospital.
-But they get lost along the way, REALLY lost, and get into even more trouble with a circus.
-Can they find their way home and can Tommy and Dil just get along?Written by
+Even Philip Deville (Kath Soucie) and litt don't like them.
+So they decide to return Dylan to where he came from, the hospital.
+But they get lost along the way, lost, and get into even more trouble with a circus.
+Can they find their way home and can Tommy and Dylan just get along?Written by

 9 of 10 people found this review helpful.

 Was this review helpful to you?